-After what seemed like an endless winter, spring is finally springing up all over New York City and that buzzing energy of the city that never sleeps is starting to come to life again.
-No wonder people love to flock to the Big Apple in spring, cafés are starting to set up their outdoor seating, farmer’s markets are opening, flowers are popping up in the parks and the weather is perfect for enjoying all that NYC has to offer!
+After what seemed like an endless winter, spring is finally “springing” up all over New York City and that buzzing energy of the city that never sleeps is starting to come to life again.
+No wonder people love to flock to the Big Apple in spring: cafés are starting to set up their outdoor seating, farmer’s markets are opening, flowers are popping up in the parks and the weather is perfect for enjoying all that NYC has to offer!

 One of the best things about springtime in New York City is getting out and enjoying the lovely weather in one of the city’s beautiful parks.
-Central Park has to be NYC’s most famous park, and it’s breathtaking in every season, but there’s something about strolling through paths of flowers blooming and birds chirping, inhaling the intoxicating floral scents, that makes the frenzied pace of this urban metropolis seem like a million miles away.
+Central Park is NYC’s most famous park, and it’s breathtaking in every season, but there’s something about strolling through paths of flowers blooming and birds chirping, inhaling the intoxicating floral scents, that makes the frenzied pace of this urban metropolis seem like it’s a million miles away.
 It’s no wonder New Yorkers love to spend their free time hanging out here.
 If you’re a nature lover, what could be better than living close to one of NYC’s coveted green spaces?
-Luckily New York Habitat has an array of apartment options that will allow you to be within walking distance of the city’s parks.
+Luckily, New York Habitat has an array of apartment options that will allow you to be within walking distance of the city’s parks.

-Make this luxurious 2 bedroom/ 2 bath furnished apartment your home in NYC and live near Central Park!
+Make this luxurious 2-bedroom/ 2 bath furnished apartment your home in NYC and live near Central Park!
 Relax on the couch watching the flat screen TV in the living room, where you’ll also enjoy city views from the floor-to-ceiling windows that add natural sunlight to the space.
-Multiple bedrooms and bathrooms make this furnished rental perfect for a family or group that want privacy and the convenience of two separate bathrooms.
+Multiple bedrooms and bathrooms make this furnished rental perfect for a family or group that wants privacy and the convenience of two separate bathrooms.
 A laundry washer/dryer is located in the unit, making laundry tasks easy.
 This building features luxury amenities including a refreshing pool, a fitness center to get your workout in, and a rooftop terrace to enjoy spring days lounging with a view of the skyline.
 Located on the Upper West Side, you will have proximity to both Central Park and Riverside Park, and plenty of restaurant options for dining al fresco in the fresh spring air.
 There’s a convenient Whole Foods Market on the block, so throw together a picnic and head to the building rooftop or to the park and make the most of spring in NYC!

 The High Line